miwermi/credit-risk-analysis/README.md

 <img src="https://github.com/miwermi/credit-risk-analysis/blob/main/graphics/randomforest.jpg" alt ="graphic">

 ### Ensemble Learning with Easy Ensemble
-- Typical drawback of this method:
+- Typical drawback of this method: Complexity.
+Ensemble learning methods use combined methods to predict and are best used when *performance* on a predictive modeling project is the *most important outcome*.
+The reasoning for the higher performance is not always easy to decipher though, and depending on the size of the dataset, ensemble modeling can end up using far more resources. (same as above)
 - Accuracy Score: **93%** (0.9316600714093861)
 - Confusion Matrix